-Any business opening a physical office or storefront needs to consider the characteristics of the area surrounding a proposed new location.
-Particularly relevant for retail stores, location and the proximity to populated areas, public transportation, and city centers will impact the number of customers and ultimately the success of the business.
-Using publicly available data for a specific region of interest, Global Mapper can be used to analyze the area in order to determine the best possible locations for a new retail store.
+Any business opening a physical office or storefront needs to consider the characteristics of the area surrounding a proposed retail placement.
+Particularly relevant for retail placement is the location and the proximity to populated areas, public transportation, and city centers will impact the number of customers and, ultimately, the success of the business.
+Using publicly available data for a specific region of interest, Global Mapper can be used to analyze the area in order to determine the best possible locations for a new retail placement.

 Existing Retail Locations

 This study will focus on the process of determining optimal locations for a new hardware store in the city of Charlotte, North Carolina.
 To begin, a list of existing hardware stores is created, and their locations are loaded into Global Mapper to show the distribution across the city.
 Placing a new store location in an accessible, populated area that is in need of a hardware retailer will likely lead to business success.